xzuyn/musubi-tuner/docs/qwen_image.md

 - `--prompt`: Prompt for generation.
 - `--guidance_scale` controls the classifier-free guidance scale.
 - Memory saving options like `--fp8_scaled` (for DiT) are available.
+- `--text_encoder_cpu` enables CPU inference for the text encoder.
+Recommended for systems with limited GPU resources (less than 16GB VRAM).
 - LoRA loading options (`--lora_weight`, `--lora_multiplier`) are available.

 You can specify the discrete flow shift using `--flow_shift`.
 If omitted, the default value (dynamic shifting based on the image size) will be used.